 IMPORTANT: The University does not accept retroactive internship work for credit.
 You need to sign up for credit before you start your internship experience.

-Step 5: Return all signed documents to your internship coordinator.
-Once it is received and approved, you will be added to your internship.
+Return the TMA internship packet to your internship coordinator.
+Once it is received and approved by the department and University, you will be added to the internship class

 Additional resources and services offered through BYU and other organizations to help jump-start your career.